stacysorey/Phase_3_Rails_Project/README.md

-# Easy Journal
+# Simple Journal

-Easy Journal is a Ruby on Rails designed web application for quickly and easily keeping track of your life.
+Simple Journal is a Ruby on Rails designed web application for quickly and easily keeping track of your life.

 Users can create an account and sign in manually or login through their Google account.